macshaughnessy3/PAWS/PAWS-RaspberryPi/README.md

 # systemctl start shairport-sync
 ```

+### Blutooth Audio

+In order to enable audio over classic Bluetooth the Raspberry Pi's Bluettooth must be set to `Discoverable`.

+### Enable Code to run on Reboot

 Next, make a crontab to run at start up so that our program automatically runs.
 On the command line type: